elm-react-native/experiment/README.md

 ## plex/

-This is a [Plex](https://www.plex.tv) client, a video steaming app, which can browsing / steaming a local plex server.
+This is an iOS [Plex](https://www.plex.tv) client, a video steaming app, which can browsing / steaming a local plex server.

-Run On MacOS
+Run On MacOS (Android is NOT working for now.)

-Requires elm and nodejs
+Requires elm and nodejs.

 - cd plex
 - npm install
+- cd ios && pod install
 - npm start
 - execute `./build plex` to generate after made changes.